-The Kids on the Block Program provides school based prevention services which increase public awareness about the problem of child abuse and equips children with the skills to recognize, resist and report such abuse.
+Kids on the Block provides school based prevention services about the problem of child abuse.
+The program equips children with the skills to recognize and report abuse and bullying.
 The program is approved by the Diocese of Covington as a Safe Environment Program.
 Both the Child Abuse Prevention and Bullying and School Safety performances target school age children, Kindergarten through 5th grade.

-- encourages children to talk about their feelings and about unjust situations
+- encourages children to talk about their feelings and about unfair situations

 - provides intervention strategies to adults and children